VirajT7Solution/CookToDoor/PROJECT_DOCUMENTATION.md

 - **Android Mobile Application**: A native Android app that provides an intuitive interface for customers, providers, and delivery partners
 - **Admin Web Panel**: A web-based administrative interface for managing users, providers, orders, and system configurations

-PlateMate addresses the growing demand for home-cooked, authentic food delivery services by creating a seamless platform where local food providers can showcase their offerings, customers can discover and order meals, and delivery partners can efficiently manage deliveries.
+CookToDoor addresses the growing demand for home-cooked, authentic food delivery services by creating a seamless platform where local food providers can showcase their offerings, customers can discover and order meals, and delivery partners can efficiently manage deliveries.

 ### 1.2 Objectives

-The primary objectives of the PlateMate project are:
+The primary objectives of the CookToDoor project are:

 1. **Connect Local Food Providers with Customers**: Enable home-based food businesses (tiffin providers) to reach a wider customer base through a digital platform